polyatail/padlock/README.md

     gulp stylus --watch

+## Compiling for Chrome

+Was necessary to edit `./bower_components/papaparse/papaparse.js` with `var global = window;` on line 29 to pass checks.

+Used `polybuild` to get rid of inline scripts to pass checks.

 ## Linting

 Any pull request need to pass our linting rules, which are defined in the `.eslintrc.json` file.
 To lint all files, run